 After more than three decades, the U.S. Food and Drug Administration in summer 2011 approved guidelines for sunscreen brands on marketing, labeling and testing to help stop widespread sunscreen confusion.
-They will go into affect in mid-2012 for major players, while smaller ones will have another year to comply.
+They went into affect in mid-2012 for major players, while smaller ones had until 2013 to comply.
+But there is still plenty of sunscreen confusion.

-Consumers not only had no idea that there were finally regulations, let alone that there hadn’t been any before.
+First, consumers not only had no idea that there were finally regulations, let alone that there hadn’t been any before.
 Really.
 None.
 Not since the FDA started the process of determining rules in 1978.
-Indeed, there was nothing until this year that officially told brands that made all those creams, foams and sprays what was OK and what was not.
+Indeed, there was nothing until 2011 that officially told brands that made all those creams, foams and sprays what was OK and what was not.
 The lack of FDA oversight left users at risk for a lot more than wrinkles.
 And, unfortunately, none of us will really know the dangers every single one of us has danced with until it’s too late.

 Following a long investigation sorting through hundreds of pages of yawn-producing FDA documents, talking to manufacturers and advocates, organizations and researchers, and analyzing label upon label, one basic question kept surfacing: Which sunscreen is best?

-The question is simple enough, but the answer is not.
+The question is simple enough, but the answer is not, and that leads to plenty of sunscreen confusion.
 We’ll explain first why it gets complicated:

 >> Labels don’t always reveal the whole truth about ingredients and how they could be altered, stabilized, combined, encapsulated, nano’d or otherwise modified, thus potentially affecting their application, wear and protection ability.